manalamro/Todo-app/README.md

+#about this project
+this project is todo website which built by react. contained features are adding tasks and viewing your tasks with the ability to delete them and tick that they are done.

+# project demo

-# Getting Started with Create React App
+# Getting Started with Create React App.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts